ICBI/medturk/ui/README.md

 Overview
 ========
-medkitpy delivers a single page application as its front end.
-It is a HTML5 application which provides a modern web experience.
+medTurk delivers a modern HTML5 single page application as its front end.
+It uses AngularJS, jQuery, d3.js, and CSS3.